 Copyright C. Michael Forsyth

-The mural story is pure parody.
-Whether Donald Trump was pulling our legs about the wall, we’ll have to wait and see.
-If you got a chuckle from this article, check out the author’s collection of news parody, available on Kindle and in other eBook formats.
+If you enjoyed this satirical article, check out the author’s collection of news parody, available on Kindle and in other eBook formats.